 However, taking action to establish paternity can give you the rights you deserve.
 It can give you an equal say in how your children are raised, and can allow you to challenge your ex’s desire to move away with them.

 Because we know how important father-child relationships are to society as a whole, we offer payment plans to make legal representation more affordable as well as free initial consultations for new clients.
-We even offer pro bono representation to men in Ohio and West Virginia who cannot afford legal services.
+We even offer pro bono representation to men in Ohio who cannot afford legal services.

 Find out more on our Fathers’ Rights page.